-The first reference that we recommend to reporters is: “the independent research organization NORC at the University of Chicago,” with subsequent references simply NORC.
+The first reference that we recommend to reporters is: “the non-partisan and objective research organization NORC at the University of Chicago,” with subsequent references simply NORC.

 If you are using information from the General Social Survey, which is a project of NORC, the citation we recommend is the following.
 “The General Social Survey (GSS) is a project of the independent research organization NORC at the University of Chicago, with principal funding from the National Science Foundation.”
 Subsequent reference would be simply GSS.

-From our founding in 1941 through 2010, we were incorporated as the National Opinion Research Center.
+We were founded and incorporated in 1941 as the National Opinion Research Center.